567-labs/fastllm/docs/finetune-embedding.md

 ### Choosing an Evaluator

 The evaluation function we choose is also dependent on our specific task.
-In our case of duplicate air classification, we use `BinaryClassificationEvaluator`([details here](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/quora_duplicate_questions/training_OnlineContrastiveLoss.py#L78-L93)).
+In our case of duplicate air classification, we use `BinaryClassificationEvaluator`.
+This is because it's an evaluator that simply answers the question "Given (quesiton1, question2), is this a duplicate or not?"[[SBERT code]](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/quora_duplicate_questions/training_OnlineContrastiveLoss.py#L78-L93).
 It will be used to evaluate the training of our model.

 We initialize the evaluator function using our test data